 This course focuses on the development of oral skills through practice in group settings and individual class presentations combined with weekly writing assignments in French to be revised on a regular basis.
+Themes and topics on major social issues in contemporary French society are engaged.
 A study of style and grammatical forms used exclusively in the written language completes the course work.
 Prerequisite: FRE 202 or placement by testing (Sec.
 6.4.4.).